N8sGit/group_project_2/README.md

 ![Wine Quality Predictor](wine_quality_predictor.jpg)

 ## Overview

-The Wine Quality Predictor is a machine learning project designed to predict the quality of wine based on its various chemical properties.
-By analyzing these properties, the model aims to provide a quality score for both red and white wines.
+The Wine Quality Predictor is a machine learning project aimed at predicting the quality of Vinho Verde wine (both Red and White) from Portugal's northwest region.
+The project encompasses data sourcing, transformation, exploratory data analysis, model training, and visualization.

 ## Table of Contents